Vine Cricket Ground: Cricket history

-The Vine is one of the oldest cricket venues in the world.
-Its earliest known use was for a match between a Kent team organised by Lord John Sackville against one from Sussex on Friday 6 September 1734, a game which Kent won.
+First recorded as a cricket venue in 1734, Sevenoaks Vine is one of the oldest in the world.
+The event was an historically important match, organised by Lord John Sackville, between Kent and Sussex on Friday 6 September 1734, a game which Kent won.
 A fixture was played to mark the bicentenary of the occasion in 1934.

-Sevenoaks Vine was a venue for top class cricket matches in the 18th century and is notable for being the first place in England where cricket was played with three stumps rather than two.
-A total of 24 matches which were given retrospective first-class cricket status were played on the ground between 1773 and 1829.
-These include nine matches between Hampshire sides and England and 11 matches featuring Kent sides as the home team.
+Sevenoaks Vine was a venue for top class cricket matches in the 18th century, and is notable for being the first place in England where cricket was played with three stumps in the wicket, rather than two.
+Numerous important matches were played on the ground between 1773 and 1829.
+These included matches between Hampshire and England, and many in which Kent was the home team.

-The first recorded century in any form of cricket was scored on the ground in 1769, John Minshull scoring 107 runs for a Duke of Dorset's XI against Wrotham.
-Minshull, a professional employed as a gardener by John Sackville, went on to be the first player known to be given out hit wicket, again at The Vine, in 1773.
+The first recorded century in any form of cricket was scored on the ground in 1769, John Minshull scoring 107 runs for the Duke of Dorset's XI against Wrotham.
+Minshull, a professional employed as a gardener by the Duke of Dorset, went on to be the first player known to be given out hit wicket, again at The Vine, in 1773.

-The world record for the highest known individual score in a top-class match was twice established at the Vine.
-First Joseph Miller, playing for a Kent team against one from Hampshire in August 1774, made 95 runs out of 240 and enabled Kent to win by an innings and 35 runs.
-Then, in June 1777, came one of the most significant innings of cricket's early history when James Aylward scored a record 167 for a Hampshire side against an England XI.
+The world record for the highest known individual score in an important match was twice established at the Vine.
+First Joseph Miller, playing for Kent against Hampshire in August 1774, made 95 runs out of 240 and enabled Kent to win by an innings and 35 runs.
+Then, in June 1777, came one of the most significant innings of cricket's early history when James Aylward scored a record 167 for Hampshire against England.
 In a contemporary report, it is stated that: "Aylward went in at 5 o’clock on Wednesday afternoon, and was not out till after three on Friday".
-Hampshire won by an innings and 168 runs in one of the first matches to use three stumps rather than two.
-Aylward's score was not surpassed until 1820.
+Hampshire won by an innings and 168 runs in one of the first matches to use three stumps in the wicket rather than two.
+Aylward's score was not surpassed until 1820, when William Ward scored 278 for Marylebone Cricket Club against Norfolk at Lord's.

-The last use of the Vine for a top-class match was in 1829.
+The last use of the Vine for an important match was in 1829.
 The Vine was used by Kent County Cricket Club's Second XI for three Minor Counties Championship matches between 1952 and 1958 and by Kent Women between 1949 and 1973.
-The ground was not used for county matches by Kent County Cricket Club as it could not be enclosed due to its status as common land.
+The ground has not been used for matches by Kent County Cricket Club, originally founded in 1842, as it cannot be enclosed given its status as common land.

-The ground is the home venue of Sevenoaks Vine who play in the Kent Cricket League.
+Today, the ground is the home venue of Sevenoaks Vine Cricket Club who play in the Kent Cricket League.